rawvnode/climeat-tui/narrative.md

 ## Climeat (Genre: Fiction)

-Climeat is a non-profit that drives companies and governments to reduce their greenhouse gas emissions, safeguard water resources, and protect forests.
-(CDP mission)
+To deter consumption of meat and effectively reduce greenhouse gas emissions.

 ## Team